fromiva/UrlShortcut/docs/develop.md

 The application issues tokens to access to its own endpoints only.
 Dedicated or third party authentication/authorization server is not required or assumed.

+## Redirection log mechanism

+The redirection log is implemented as a user-defined function (for PostgreSQL DBMS only), that creates a log record in the special database table and retrieves specified URL entity.
+This function is called from the dedicated Spring Data JPA URL repository each time when a redirection request occurs.
+There is a similar stub function for H2 DBMS, that only retrieves an entity without logging.

+Numbers of redirections are calculated by special count function that sums a number of log records with a specified URL ID.

 ## Application profiles

 The application has the following Spring Boot, Maven and Liquibase profiles/contexts: